airsdk/Adobe-Runtime-Support/README.md

 # Adobe-Runtime-Support

 Report, track and discuss issues in the Adobe AIR/Flash Runtimes.
-_It is maintained by the **Starling community** and monitored by **Adobe**._
+_Maintained by the **Starling community**, monitored by **Adobe**._

 This repository does not contain any source code; instead, it's intended to act as an **issue tracker** for bugs and feature requests connected to the *Adobe AIR* and *Flash* runtimes.

 Adobe does have its own issue tracker for these matters, namely [Adobe Tracker](https://tracker.adobe.com).
 This GitHub project is not intended to _replace_ this tracker, but to _complement_ it.

 ## Why another Issue Tracker?

 Adobe's tracker has several deficiencies:

 * It's hard to search through its tickets.
 As a result, equivalent bugs often get reported repeatedly, and they don't get the attention they deserve.
 * It's hard to start a constructive discussion in its comment system.
 * Its email notification system provides too little control.
 * Text and source code are often hard to read, due to a lack of Markdown and syntax highlighting.